alinajuly/RubyHW/HW13/shop/README.md

 `Password: password`

-## To add pictures to products as admin please use
+## To upload the images to products as admin please use:

 * `shop/public/images`